THE NEW VALUE FRONTIER

 Workstyle Reforms

 Kyocera Corporation has introduced telecommuting to allow remote work.
 We are also promoting videoconferencing and virtual meetings using cloud services throughout the Kyocera Group.
 Moreover, our style of work is becoming increasingly diverse according to job functions and responsibilities.
-Kyocera Corporation is encouraging the adoption of workstyles that suit the characteristics of the job, including a flextime system for offices and sales offices (office divisions) in Japan.
-This effort is intended to boost the company's total productivity.
+Encouraging the adoption of workstyles that suit the characteristics of jobs, Kyocera Corporation has introduced a flextime system in an effort to boost the company's total productivity.

 To improve productivity and deter long work hours, Kyocera Corporation has set limits on labor hours for its department and section managers.
 We are also making workflow enhancements that optimize labor to produce results in less time.